 The Martirology is read daily in the Capitular Office after the Office of Prime.

 There appears to be no extant Sarum Martirology stemming directly from Salisbury.
-However several MS Latin Martirologies, such as that in British Museum Harl.
-MS 2785. appear to be of Sarum Use.
+However several MS Latin Martirologies, such as that in Oxford Bodleian Library MS. Rawl.
+A. 371 (15450) appear to be of Sarum Use.

 The Sarum English Martirology available here is an edition of that prepared by Richard Whytford and printed by Wynken de Worde in 1526.
 Contractions have been spelled out and punctuation modernized, but the orthography follows the original.

 Readers may also wish to refer to the edition of the same Martirology issued by the Henry Bradshaw Society in 1893, which contains an informative introduction as well as comparative notes.